ashoknailwal/shift-google/README.md

 * Enable developers mode in chrome (menu->Tools->Extensions and them selecting checkbox 'Enable Developer mode' in upper right corner)
 * Click on the "Load unpacked extension" button.
-* Select the drefresher's directory
+* Select the shift-google directory

 If anyone wants to request additional features then you can write a short description in featuresRequest.md file If any issues is found the report an issue